fadendaten/succession/README.md

 Manage the Rails object succession easily.

-You have to privide a user manage succession for a Rails object, you can simply add this gem.
+If you want  to provide a user manage succession for a Rails object, you can simply add this gem.

 ## Installation